01-edu/public/subjects/user-experience/piscine-ux/music-on/README.md

 **Tips:**

-- Pay attention to the global aspect of the document.
+- Pay attention to the global aspect of the documents.
 It must be clear, simple and easy to read.
 You can get inspiration [canva](https://www.canva.com/) but don’t overload your design with too much details!

 **Resources:**